Rhode Island Water Quality at a Glance

 What are the main sources of PFAS contamination in Rhode Island?

-Rhode Island has identified six major PFAS contamination sources:
+Rhode Island has identified major PFAS contamination sources:

-Department of Defense Sites: Naval Station Newport and former military bases where firefighting foam containing PFAS was used extensively
+Naval Station Newport: Military base where firefighting foam containing PFAS was used extensively for training and emergency response

-Fire Stations: About 160 fire stations throughout the state have used PFAS-containing firefighting foam and equipment
+Fire Stations: Approximately 160 fire stations throughout the state have used PFAS-containing firefighting foam and equipment

 Textile Mills: Industrial facilities that use PFAS to make water and stain-resistant products